ebmgt/Management_measurement/files/HealthCare.md

 * Events: 2019 [Chief medical officer leaves company after conflict of interest discovery](https://www.nytimes.com/2019/01/07/health/baselga-sloan-kettering-astrazeneca.html)

 ### Houston Methodist 2021 - present
 Houston Methodist has successive years in the Glassdoor top 50 ranking peaking at #9 in 2026.
-It is unclear from peer-reviewed publications what may have caused this during those years.
+Components of their work have been described by Phillips et al (NEJM Catalyst.
+2021.
+[DOI: 10.1056/CAT.21.0314](https://doi.org/10.1056/CAT.21.0314)) and Bourassa et al (J Psych Practice 2024.
+[PMID 38819243](https://pubmed.gov/38819243)).

+---
-More items should be measured such as antecedents of engagement and satisfaction to help focus interventions.
+More items can be measured, such as antecedents of engagement ([Schaufeli's definition](https://doi.org/10.1027/1015-5759/a000430)) and thriving ([Spreitzer's definition](https://doi.org/10.1002/job.756)) to help focus interventions to create the [reciprocating cycle between well-being and organizational performance](https://pubmed.gov/33051836).
 Suggestions, with national benchmarks for key measures, are at https://ebmgt.github.io/survey-inventory/